Structure formation during phase transitions in strongly interacting matter: Hydrodynamics of liquid--gas-type transition at small overcriticality. Nuclear liquid--gas and hadron--quark transitions

-Note that the value $k_m\neq 0$ exists only because the dynamics is determined by the nonideal hydrodynamical equations, which resulted in the second-time-derivative Eq. (\ref{v-t1}), instead of the first-time-derivative Ginzburg-Landau equation, which yields $k_m=0$.
+Note that the value $k_m\neq 0$ exists only because the dynamics is determined by the nonideal hydrodynamical equations, which resulted in the second-time-derivative Eq. (\ref{v-t1}), instead of the first-time-derivative Ginzburg--Landau equation, which yields $k_m=0$, see also Eqs. (\ref{eqMchih0})-(\ref{secorder1}) above.

 {\bf{ For $k_0\neq 0, c<0, d>0$}} the most rapidly growing mode corresponds to $k \simeq k_0$, then $\tilde{\omega}^2 (k_0^2)<0$ and $|\tilde{\omega}^2 (k_0^2)|$ as a function of $k^2$ is the largest.